wangwei0537/awx/docs/inventory_plugins.md

-Inventory updates change from using scripts which are vendored as executable python scripts in the AWX folder `awx/plugins/inventory` (taken originally from Ansible folder `contrib/inventory`) to using dynamically-generated YAML files which conform to the specifications of the `auto` inventory plugin.
+Inventory updates change from using scripts which are vendored as executable python scripts in the AWX folder `awx/plugins/inventory` (taken originally from Ansible folder `contrib/inventory`) to using dynamically-generated YAML files which conform to the specifications of the `auto` inventory plugin which are then parsed by their respective inventory plugin.

+The major organizational change is that the inventory plugins are part of the Ansible core distribution, whereas the same logic used to be a part of AWX source.

-## Background for Transition
+## Prior Background for Transition

 AWX used to maintain logic that parsed `.ini` inventory file contents, in addition to interpreting the JSON output of scripts, re-calling with